What is discoid eczema?

 - Dry discoid eczema: subacute or chronic erythematous, dry plaques

 Individual plaques are well circumscribed, mostly 1–3 cm in diameter, and inflamed.
-The majority of patches are round or oval, hence the name ‘discoid‘ or ‘nummular’ (coin shape).
-The plaques are usually very itchy but sometimes don't itch at all.
-The skin between the patches is usually normal, but may be dry and irritable.
+The majority of patches are round or oval.
+The plaques are usually very itchy.
+The skin between the patches is usually dry and irritable.

-Severe discoid eczema may generalise, with numerous small to large itchy lesions appearing all over the body due to autoeczematisation reaction.
+Severe discoid eczema may generalise, with numerous small to large itchy plaques appearing all over the body due to an autoeczematisation reaction.

 How is discoid eczema diagnosed?